ianif/user-management/README.md

 # User Management Project

-This project intentionally contains issues for practice.
+This project previously contained the following issues, which have since been fixed:

 ## Security Issues
-- Hardcoded password
+- Hardcoded password → password is now hashed (SHA-256) and compared as a hash;
+  the default hash can be overridden via the `ADMIN_PASSWORD_HASH` env var, and the password prompt no longer echoes input (`getpass`).
-- Plaintext authentication
+- Plaintext authentication → passwords are compared as hashes.
-- MD5 password hashing
+- MD5 password hashing → replaced with SHA-256.

 ## Performance Issues
-- Nested loops (O(n²))
+- Nested loops (O(n²)) → replaced with a single-pass `collections.Counter`.
-- String concatenation inside loop
+- String concatenation inside loop → replaced with `"\n".join(...)`.

 ## Reliability Issues
-- File not closed
+- File not closed → now opened with a `with` statement.
-- Broad exception handling
+- Broad exception handling → now catches the specific `ZeroDivisionError`.

 ## Code Quality Issues
-- Wildcard import
+- Wildcard import → replaced with explicit imports.
-- Shadowing built-in names
+- Shadowing built-in names → `id` parameter renamed to `user_id`.
-- Missing docstrings
+- Missing docstrings → added.

 ## Typos
-- generate_reprot()
+- `generate_reprot()` renamed to `generate_report()`.